minconszhang/GPT-API/README.md

 ## Backend API

-The Python backend provides endpoints to interact with OpenAI's GPT models.
+The NestJS backend provides endpoints to interact with OpenAI's GPT models.
 API documentation is available after running the application.

 ## Security Notes